fieldtrip/website/tutorial/sourcemodel.md

 	mri = ft_determine_coordsys(mri, 'interactive', 'yes');

 If it worked well, you will see the coordinate system specified in the mri structure in the mri.coordsys field.
-If 'coordsys' is not 'ctf' (in this example), or according to the mnemonic that is used to designate the coordinate system in which the MEEG sensor/electrodes are expressed, you will need to align your mri, e.g. using anatomical landmarks (typically nasion, and left/right pre auricular points) with the **[ft_volumerealign](/reference/ft_volumerealign)** function.
+If 'coordsys' is not 'ctf' (in this example), or according to the mnemonic that is used to designate the coordinate system in which the MEEG sensors/electrodes are expressed, you will need to align your mri, e.g. using anatomical landmarks (typically nasion, and left/right pre-auricular points) with the **[ft_volumerealign](/reference/ft_volumerealign)** function.
 The mnemonic 'ctf' for the coordsys is used to indicate the coordinate system used here.
 Ft_volumerealign does not change the anatomical data, instead it creates a transformation matrix that aligns the anatomical data to the intended coordinate system.
 Note that the following step can be skipped for the example MRI image used here.

 	cfg          = [];
 	cfg.method   = 'interactive';